 The good news, however, is that anyone who is suffering from a sports injury can undergo a physical rehabilitation process even without spending too much time and money going to a physician or a medical doctor that performs a medical procedure for treatment.
 Sports injury treatment by chiropractors is gaining more and more popularity today as an alternative way for sports injury rehabilitation.

-They can check the function of each joint, your muscle and nerve supply, making it sure that they are in good condition and do the necessary rehabilitation for improved performance.
-Some excellent chiropractors can immediately normalize or improve the function of the body and joints through various neurological, muscular and nutritional procedures.
+They can check the function of each joint, your muscle, and your nerve supply, making it sure that they are in good condition and doing the necessary rehabilitation for improved performance.
+Some excellent chiropractors can immediately normalize or improve the function of the body and joints through various neurological, muscular, and nutritional procedures.

-- While a chiropractor’s sports injury rehabilitation focuses on establishing proper neurological control of the joints and muscles, they also employ physical therapy for extended session rehab programs.
+- While chiropractors’ sports injury rehabilitation focuses on establishing proper neurological control of the joints and muscles, they also employ physical therapy for extended-session rehab programs.

 - They work best by identifying and correcting the root source of the problem as in many cases physical pain has its underlying cause and that is one of the areas that chiropractors are focused.